farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

-In statistics, regression analysis is a set of processes used to estimate relationships among variables.
-Regression includes many ways to model and analyze a group of variables with special focus on the relationship between a dependent variable and one or more independent variables.
+In statistics, regression analysis is a set of techniques used to estimate relationships among variables.
+Regression is a broad subject with many ways of modeling and analyzing a group of variables with special focus on the relationship between a dependent variable and one or more independent variables.
 The independent variables are generally known as 'predictors' while the dependent variable is the quantity one hopes to predict.

 In our study the dependent variable was the final sucrose yield from each of thirty different sections variably treated with nitrogen.
+Following analysis we knew what that value was for each section.
+Thus, in truth the dependent variable was also the spectral index value that was generated for a particular section.

 ![](img/ndvi/ndvi_winner.png)
 ![](img/N_bar.png)